ARM-software/AVH-SystemModeling/EchoCanceller/Documentation/BUILDANDRUN.md

 If you're building in the cloud, you need to connect with [VNC](https://arm-software.github.io/VHT/main/infrastructure/html/run_ami_local.html#use_vnc) as explained on our [documentation](https://arm-software.github.io/VHT/main/infrastructure/html/run_ami_local.html#use_vnc)

-On Linux, to be sure the paths are set correctly and the VHT libraries can be found by [OpenModelica](https://www.openmodelica.org/), you need to launch `OMEdit` from a shell.
+On Linux, to be sure the paths are set correctly and the [Arm Virtual Hardware](https://arm-software.github.io/VHT/main/overview/html/index.html)  libraries can be found by [OpenModelica](https://www.openmodelica.org/), you need to launch `OMEdit` from a shell.
 Here is the expected output when you do it in the cloud (the IP displayed will depend on your VM in the cloud):

 ![LaunchOMEditFromShell](LaunchOMEditFromShell.PNG)